Venture to the northeastern part of the state and you’ll be surprised by a wealth of historical sites, recreational activities and family attractions.

 Satisfy your need for speed by catching an exciting dirt-track race at the I-76 Speedway.
 Sprint cars, mini stocks, late-model racers and other types take to the quarter-mile dirt oval track on Saturday evenings.
 Over at Sweney Cycle Park, you’ll find a motocross facility that hosts races too.

 The calendar is also filled year-round with fantastic events.
 Summer months bring the largest rodeo in its class — Brush Rodeo — with its roping and riding competitions, barbecue, parade and fireworks to start off the area’s Fourth of July festivities.
 The celebration of being big-band leader Glenn Miller’s boyhood home is culminated in Fort Morgan’s annual SwingFest.
-And in the fall, the Hot Air Balloon Festival in Brush and Fort Morgan’s Fall Harvest Car Show are can’t-miss gatherings.
+And in the fall, Fort Morgan’s Fall Harvest Car Show is a can’t-miss gathering.